Marco-Congedo/PosDefManifold.jl/docs/src/MainModule.md

 To know what is the current metric, get it as a string as:

     s=string(metric)

+To see the list of metrics in type Metric ask:

+   instances(Metric)

 #### RealOrComplex type
  `RealOrComplex=Union{Real, Complex}` is the Union of Real and Complex Types.